-C. Meet hosts that fail to comply with XI A above will be fined $10 per day beginning on the 31st day following the conclusion of the meet until the reports are filed and the fees are paid.
+C. Meet hosts that fail to comply with A above will be fined $10 per day beginning on the 31st day following the conclusion of the meet until the reports are filed and the fees are paid.
 Any applicable fine shall be listed on the Meet Summary Report and paid at the same time as the Meet Sanction Fee and the Athlete Surcharge Fee.

 D. Fee structure for Sanctioned, Approved and Observed Meets:

 SANCTIONS:

 Open Invitationals on MS published meet schedule:

-5% of total entry fees (including scratches) and $1 per athlete surcharge.
+5% of total entry fees (including scratches) and athlete surcharge.

 Paid after meet.

 Districts and Junior Olympics: